carlcastanas/IT-Resources/README.md

 Welcome to a curated list of free programming tools and resources to help you excel in the world of coding.
 Whether you're a beginner or an experienced developer, these resources cover a wide range of topics and technologies.

+## Connect and Collaborate

+In the world of tech and programming, collaboration and networking can open doors to exciting opportunities.
+Here's how you can connect with me and others for collaboration and job opportunities:

+### GitHub

+GitHub is a platform for version control and collaborative coding.
+You can follow my GitHub profile [here](https://github.com/carlcastanas) to stay updated on my projects and contributions.
+Feel free to send a follow request, and I'll be happy to connect with you!

+### LinkedIn

+LinkedIn is a professional networking platform where you can showcase your skills and connect with industry professionals.
+You can find my LinkedIn profile [here](https://www.linkedin.com/in/carlcastanas/).
+Let's connect and expand our professional networks!

+Don't hesitate to reach out, share your projects, or explore potential collaborations.
+Together, we can create amazing things and seize new opportunities in the world of programming and technology.

 ## Table of Contents

 1. [Programming Languages](#programming-languages)